georgewlkly/georgewlkly.github.io/_posts/2026-08-05-how-i-use-ai.md

 ## My Book

 My book follows a similar pattern, albeit on a different scale.
 The ideas, arguments and business examples come from my professional experience.
 The book was planned offline with Post-Its, my (non-AI) reMarkable tablet and a series of email exchanges with my literary agent.
 The resulting draft structure was fed into ChatGPT and Claude for early feedback.
 Once I had written a draft, I used the same models to provide feedback on spelling, grammar and content&#8212;alongside more substantive notes from early readers and editors.
+In the past I've used Grammarly.
 I also used Claude and Gemini Notebook to analyse the draft and suggest reflective questions, glossary entries and summary tables based on my original writing, all of which I reviewed and rewrote.
 The book has a transparency statement at the start in line with this page.

 ## My Website